GALDRABOK/Ranveer_Phase2/picoctf/Hardware.md

 3.The problem name "Alchemist" suggested a "transformation."
 The most common transformation is 16-bit text.
 I tried to find 16-bit strings (using avr-strings -e l), but that also gave me no output.

 4.At this point, I realized the flag was not just stored, it was being transformed.
-The simplest transformation in CTFs is XOR.

 5.To find the key, I had to see what the program was doing.
 I ran avr-objdump -d firmware.elf to see the assembly code.
 ```